Victor70537/database-management/project1/README.txt

-Project completed by Alex F., Victor Q., Althea P., and Sanjay D.K.
+Project 1 completed by Alex Fritz, Victor Qiu, Althea Pamintawan, and Sanjay DK

 To compile, execute the following command from this directory: